bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 To add content to an empty file you need to open test.txt in 'nano'.
 It's a text editor for Linux command line.
 To see and modify the content (feasible only with files with little content).

 ```
-nano test.txt # type texts and press control+x. it will be saved.
+nano test.txt # Type text and, when done, press control+x.
+It will be saved.
 ```
 Now we will redirect the output of our 'ls' command to a file.